infopulse/Test-Documentation-Examles/test cases/test_cases_ready_for_automation_01_ua.md

 **📃 Description:** Verify it is possible to buy the single cup of coffee
 **🏷️ Tags:** Smoke, Positive
 **🗝️ Preconditions:**
-- User is in the main page
+- User is on the main page
 - Cart is empty

 **👣 Steps:**
 - Click on Espresso cup
-- Click on Total box in the right bottom corner
+- Click on Total box in the bottom right corner
 - Enter payment details
   - Name.
 String. length > 0, all chars allowed.
 Example: Oleksii
   - Email.
 String.
 Must match email pattern.
 Example: aaa@bbb